 An Aspirations Fling is a meeting for executives and stock plan staff from private companies preparing their stock plans for an IPO, rapid growth, or liquidity event.
 This meeting is a must-attend for any company facing the changes and challenges that come with an IPO.
 CEP and CPE credit will be offered for this session.

-Upcoming Aspirations Fling with SF NASPP Chapter
+Recent Aspirations Fling with the SF NASPP Chapter

 Private Company vs. Public Company- What Changes Are Coming?

 Date: April 20, 2017